What is keratosis pilaris?

-There are no tests for keratosis pilaris.
-Instead diagnosis is usually made after examining the skin.
-Keratosis pilaris is often a mild condition that doesn't require medical treatment and eventually disappears in early adulthood.
+Keratosis pilaris is often a mild condition that doesn't require medical treatment and usually disappears by the age 30.

-Below are a number of self-care regimens that may help to reduce symptoms:
+Below are a number of things you can do to help reduce your symptoms:

 - Try not to scratch the bumps.

-- Treat your skin gently and avoid using harsh chemicals, which can dry out your skin.
+- Treat the skin gently and avoid using harsh chemicals, which can dry out the skin.

 - Wash using a mild soap and warm, rather than hot, water.

-- Gently pat or blot your skin dry and follow up by applying a soothing moisturising cream that contains lanolin, petroleum jelly or glycerine.
+- Gently pat or blot the skin dry and follow up by applying a soothing moisturising cream that contains lanolin, petroleum jelly or glycerine.

 A variety of medicated creams, some of which are available over the counter, may also help to relieve symptoms.
 The creams contain ingredients, such as retinoids (vitamin A), urea, alpha-hydroxy acid, lactic acid or salicylic acid, that help to break down the excess keratin and remove dead skin.
 However, these chemicals can be harsh and cause dry skin and irritation, so they may not be suitable for children.

-Laser therapy can be used to successfully treat keratoris pilaris that has become very red and inflamed.
+Laser therapy can be used to successfully treat keratosis pilaris that has become very red and inflamed.